 The Board has determined that each of Mses.
-Dominach, Langston, and Messrs.
-Cairns, Hadeed, Harrison, Haseley, Kaniki and Moore are, and Ms. Panzarella and Mr. Sassano were during the period of their service in fiscal 2023, independent under the independence standards of the Nasdaq Stock Market.
+DePerrior, Dominach and Langston and Messrs.
+Cairns, Gillette, Hadeed, Haseley, Kaniki, and Mecca are, and Paul D. Moore was during the period of his service in fiscal 2024, independent under the independence standards of the Nasdaq Stock Market.
 Each member of our Audit Committee, Compensation Committee and Nominating and ESG Committee is "independent" as defined in the currently applicable Nasdaq Stock Market listing standards, and each member of our Audit Committee and Compensation Committee also meets the heightened standards of "independence" under the Nasdaq Stock Market listing standards for Audit Committee and Compensation Committee members, as applicable.